Anuwar-Hosain/Anuwar-Hosain/README.md

 ## 🚀 About Me

-I’m a Full Stack Web developer who is passionate about making error-free websites with 100% client satisfaction.
+I'm a Full Stack Web Developer who is passionate about creating error-free websites with 100% client satisfaction.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
-I love to solve real-world problems.
+I love solving real-world problems.
 I am strategic, goal-oriented, and always work with an end goal in mind.
-Over the past years, I created 15 of websites for my clients.
-I pride myself on doing quality work and maintaining excellent communication.
-Most of the time I work with MERN Stack but some technologies I enjoy working with include Next.js, Nodejs as well as AWS.
+Over the past years, I have created 45 websites for my clients.
+I take pride in delivering quality work and maintaining excellent communication.
+Most of the time, I work with the MERN Stack, but I also enjoy working with other technologies like Angular, Next.js, Node.js, and AWS.

 ## 👨‍💻 Skills & Experiance: